 I’ll put my hand up right now and say that I love being a tourist.
-I’m not ashamed to admit that at all.
+As a travel blogger I’m not ashamed to admit that at all.
 Well, there aren’t many better cities to be a tourist in than Washington DC!
+That’s why I wanted to put together this Washington DC itinerary for you, so you can be a proper tourist and see all the top sites in the city.
+And trust me, there are so many incredible sites to visit here.

-There’s a strange sense of familiarity to the city, almost as if you’ve been there before.
+That gives a strange sense of familiarity to the city, almost as if you’ve been there before.
+When you see the White House, you kinda say to yourself “wait a minute, I know you.
+I’ve seen you before…”

-One of the best things about Washington DC is so many of the galleries and museums are completely free.
+One of the best things about planning a Washington DC itinerary is so many of the galleries and museums are completely free.

-In fact, they have 16 free world class museums to choose from.
+In fact, they have 16 world class museums to choose from that are completely free.
 Oh, and the zoo is free too.
 There’s so much to do in the city that you don’t need to spend a cent.
+That means you really can spend 3 days in Washington DC on a budget!

 Also, to make things even more cost-effective, the tour company Travel Planners are now offering free stopovers of up to two nights with United Airlines at no extra cost to your airline ticket making exploring the city even easier than before.